tcpdump Commands

 Show IP addresses instead of hostnames.
 Faster and prevents DNS lookup delays in output.

-Don't resolve ports and protocols
+Do not resolve ports and protocols

 sudo tcpdump -i any -nn port 443